Rate Watch

 The difference between broker pricing and retail pricing exists because retail lenders build their margin, overhead, and profit into the rate they quote you.
 When you work with a mortgage broker like NetRate Mortgage, you access lender pricing directly and pay a transparent broker fee instead — typically resulting in a lower overall cost.

 Market commentary is for informational purposes only and does not constitute financial advice.
 Rates shown are par rates (zero discount points) and are subject to change without notice.
 Actual rates depend on individual borrower qualifications including credit score, loan amount, property type, and occupancy.
 National average data sourced from Freddie Mac Primary Mortgage Market Survey via FRED (Federal Reserve Economic Data).
 This product uses the FRED API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 NetRate Mortgage LLC NMLS #1111861.
-Equal Housing Lender.
+Equal Housing Opportunity.